A thin, crackly batter for maximum crunch. A spicy, sweet sauce that will leave you licking your fingers. The BEST Korean Fried Chicken recipe!!

 - Attach a thermometer to the side of a deep, cast iron Dutch oven.
 Another alternative is a regular pot with high sides.
 Add 2-3 inches of cooking oil with a high smoking point.
 (I use vegetable oil.)
 The goal is to add enough oil for the chicken wings to float in the pot and not stick to the bottom.

-- Wait until the oil temperature reaches 380F.
-Then, add the chicken wings in batches until golden and crispy, about 8-10 minutes.
+- Deep fry 1st time.
+Wait until the oil temperature reaches 380F.
+Then, add the chicken wings in batches until golden and crispy, about 6-8 minutes.
 The temperature will initially dip but keep the oil temperature at 350F for the rest of the cooking time.
 Drain wings and set aside.

-- Now it’s time for the second fry.
+- Deep fry 2nd time.
 The temperature of the oil will not dip down as much as the first fry.
 Fry the (already-fried) chicken wings in batches until they are darker and golden-brown in color, about 8-10 minutes per batch, at 350F.
 The wings are done when they look shrunken and compacted with a very crispy coating.
 Drain and set aside.

 Prepare the sauce:

-- Add corn syrup, soy sauce, and rice vinegar in a small bowl.
+- Add corn syrup, soy sauce, and rice vinegar in a measuring cup.
 Mix throughly with a spoon and set aside.

 - Prepare the minced garlic and ginger.
 Set aside.

-- Heat a wok or deep stock pot over medium-high heat and add oil.
-When hot but not smoking, add chile flakes, garlic, and ginger.
-Mix around with a spatula or wooden spoon until fragrant and crispy looking, about 1-2 minutes.
+- Make glaze/sauce.
+Heat a wok or deep stock pot over medium-high heat and add oil.
+(I use oil from deep frying but be careful, it's hot.)
+When hot but not smoking, add chili flakes, garlic, and ginger.
+Mix around with a spatula or wooden spoon until fragrant and crispy looking, about 1 minute.

-- Add the soy sauce mixture and mix until the sauce bubbles vigorously, about 2-4 minutes.
+- Add the corn syrup mixture and mix until the sauce bubbles vigorously, about 2-4 minutes.
 Turn off the heat.

 Notes